Skip to content

 10. Click the "Generate" button at the bottom of the panel

-11. Watch your event appear in the stream!
+11. Watch your event appear in the Streams tab in real-time!

 Step 4: Inspect the Event

-Click on the event card to expand it and view:
+Click on the event card in the Streams tab to expand it and view the complete CloudEvent structure:

 {